NomanQureshi1997/septem-systems/README.md

 # Note

 Docker is only install for vue app, if you run vue app using docker.
-Please run following command.
+Please run following command

 ```bash
 docker-compose up